o2r-project/erc-spec/docs/user-guide/creation.md

 ### Secondary metadata

 Secondary metadata can be added in different formats to support different use cases, such as archival or registries.

-As of now, we do not recommend creating secondary metadata by hand.
+_As of now, we do not recommend creating secondary metadata by hand._

+More information on secondary metadata can be found in the [archival  extention](../spec/archival.md#Secondary-metadata-files).

 ## Step 4: validate